 William: Such as bringing together economics appropriate technology, green technologies, Jerry Brown politics, the Rockefellers, and calling for a kind of new planetary governance.
 We started all that with the Lindisfarne conferences.
 I started all of that.
 Does your 13-year-old realize that?
 No, of course not.

-Interviewer: So why?
-Why did you go down this path, you know, or why do…you know, was it something…I mean, in the previous section you told me kind of your whole path growing up in L.A. and things like that.
+Steve: So why?
+Why did you go down this path, in the previous section you told me about growing up in L.A. and things like that.
 But what’s the big why that you feel that you had some calling or some…

-Interviewer: Wow, wow.
+Steve: Wow, wow.
 So I get it.
-I mean, it’s… I was a an Evergreen poet.
-And it’s interesting for me now personally that I was more on the recording, and I was a poet, and I wrote some theatrical things in school, and I’m going to get back to some writing projects.
-But, you know, so this is a good tie into this other question.
-So in the ’80s, there was this thing called the whole life expose.
+I was a an Evergreen poet.
+But, you know – so this is a good tie into this other question.
+So in the ’80s, there was this thing called the Whole Life Expo.
 It was really…

 William: And I went actually to the Whole Earth Jamboree, and I was at those meetings in California.